 Our results of operations for the years ended June 30, 2005 and 2004 include the results of the above described fiscal 2003 acquisitions for the complete period.
 The following table presents information about sales and net income had the operations of the acquired brands been combined with our business as of the first day of the period shown.
 This information has not been adjusted to reflect any changes in the operations of these brands subsequent to their acquisition by us.
-Changes in operations of these acquired brands include, but are not limited to, integration of systems and personnel, discontinuation of products (including discontinuation resulting from the integration of acquired and existing brands with similar products), changes in marketing and advertising programs.
+Changes in operations of these acquired brands include, but are not limited to, integration of systems and personnel, discontinuation of products (including discontinuation resulting from the integration of acquired and existing brands with similar products), changes in trade practices, application of our credit policies, changes in manufacturing processes or locations, and changes in marketing and advertising programs.
 Had any of these changes been implemented by the former management of the brands acquired prior to acquisition by us, the sales and net income information might have been materially different than the actual results achieved and from the pro forma information provided below.

-2003

 Net sales \$524,176

 Net income 20,142

-Earnings per share:

-Basic \$ 0.59

-Diluted 0.57

-Weighted average shares:
+Earnings per share: Basic Diluted Weighted average shares: \$ 0.59 0.57

 Basic 34,261

 Diluted 35,073

-In management's opinion, the unaudited pro forma results of operations is not indicative of the actual results that would have occurred had the Acirca and Imagine[®] acquisitions been consummated at the beginning of the periods presented or of future operations of the combined companies under our management.
+In management's opinion, the unaudited pro forma results of operations is not indicative of the actual results that would have occurred had the Acirca and Imagine(R) acquisitions been consummated at the beginning of the periods presented or of future operations of the combined companies under our management.